-Watch the first, blood-splattered trailer for Alien: Convenant
+Watch the first, blood-splattered trailer for Alien: Covenant

-Everyone loves a good surprise on Christmas morning, and the appearance of the first trailer for Alien: Convenant might be the most exciting arrival since the birth of that beardy fella the holiday is named after.
+Everyone loves a good surprise on Christmas morning, and the appearance of the first trailer for Alien: Covenant might be the most exciting arrival since the birth of that beardy fella the holiday is named after.

-The gory, NSFW two-minute trailer offered the first look at Ridley Scott’s return to the Alien universe and picks up the story after the events of 2012’s opinion-splitting Prometheus.
+The gory, NSFW two-minute trailer offers the first look at Ridley Scott’s return to the Alien universe and picks up the story after the events of 2012’s opinion-splitting Prometheus.

 The trailer appears to herald a triumphant return to the action-horror roots, which made the franchise the stuff of legend and turned the South Shield-born director into a household name.